 Staff are trained in the awareness of the indicators of FGM.
-If they were to directly observe (if involved in intimate care) or indirectly become aware of other potential indicators, they must follow the normal safeguarding process and Child Protection procedures, passing this information to the Designated Safeguarding Lead (DSL) immediately.
+If they were to directly observe (if involved in intimate care) or indirectly become aware of other potential indicators, they must follow September 2022 the normal safeguarding process and Child Protection procedures, passing this information to the Designated Safeguarding Lead (DSL) immediately.
 The DSL will then assess this information and make appropriate referrals to MAST and the Police as per their mandatory reporting duty.
+Staff will not undertake any examination of a pupil.